MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-dropbox-step2-scan-assess.md

 1. Select **Scan**.
 Review the scanned root folders.
 Search for specific text, or select a filter to review the list more easily.
-2. To include additional sources, select **Add source path**.
+2. To include other sources, select **Add source path**.
 Choose to look for new sources, enter a specific source, or bulk upload many sources via a CSV file.

 ![download summary reports for dropbox](media/mm-dropbox-summary-report-menu.png)